daq-tools/kotori/doc/source/development/tasks.rst

         - UDPReceiver and UdpBusForwarder => UdpBusForwarder and UdpBusPublisher
         - WampApplication => WampBus
     - Automatically publish messages to the MQTT bus using composition of generic components
+- [o] Refactor MqttInfluxGrafanaService and BusInfluxForwarder into new generic component and reuse at Hiveeyes/mqttkit and LST

 2016-04-04